My own content was flagged for copyright infringement and blocked

 If your content is repeatedly blocked and you are working with a label or digital distributor, we recommend contacting them directly.

-Seeing your own content blocked can be frustrating, but it often means your work is being protected.
-Filing a dispute and coordinating with your label or distributor are usually the fastest ways to resolve the issue and prevent it from happening again.
+In general, filing a dispute and coordinating with your label or distributor are usually the fastest ways to resolve the issue and prevent it from happening again.

 Was this article helpful?